pde-rent/MathFonts/README.md

 with the surrounding text, especially for inline expressions.
 To do that, use the `htmlmathparagraph` class, e.g. `<body class="htmlmathparagraph">`.
 By default, the local fonts installed on the system will be used.
-For open source fonts, Web fonts in WOFF2 or WOFF format will be used as a fallback.
+For open source fonts, Web fonts in WOFF2 format will be used as a fallback.

 Most families provide old style numbers in the text font.
 You can use them via the `oldstylenumbers` class, e.g.